termon/placement-handbook/src/pages/on-placement.md

 ### Visit Assessments

 The overall practical element of placement is simply marked as ```Pass/Fail``` and you must pass to be eligible for the placement Diploma in Professional Practice award.
-For a pass to be achieved the student must demonstrate achievment of all placement competencies.
+For a pass to be achieved the student must demonstrate achievement of all placement competencies.

 Assessment of these competencies is made at the placement visits.
 Students should review the feedback following the first visit regarding outstanding competences and what they need to work on for the second visit.
 Students should ensure they use the journal to record any evidence of meeting those competencies, so that they can talk about what they have achieved at the second visit and in the final report.